Ryan Fanti

-Ryan Fanti (born October 3, 1999) is a Canadian ice hockey goaltender for the Bakersfield Condors of the AHL as a prospect for the Edmonton Oilers of the National Hockey League (NHL).
+Ryan Fanti (born October 3, 1999) is a Canadian professional ice hockey goaltender for the Syracuse Crunch of the American Hockey League (AHL) as a prospect of the Tampa Bay Lightning of the National Hockey League (NHL).
 He played college ice hockey for Minnesota Duluth.

 Playing career

 Collegiate

 Fanti began his collegiate career for Minnesota Duluth during the 2019–20 season, however, he did not appear in any games.
 During the 2020–21 season, he appeared in 20 games, with 19 starts, and posted a 10–6–2 record with a 2.40 goals against average (GAA) and .907 save percentage.